aksharjoshi27/MIDP/Readme-shell.md

 4. **Drag /Select** the column name into the fields which is below the visualization panel.

-5. For showing the average values **click** on the dropdown arrow in the value section field and select the Average.
+5. **Select** Visual level or Page Level Filter in Filter pane as per the requirement.

+6. **Drag** the “RecordedOn”, column to “Filters on this visual” in filter pane and **Select** filter Type as “Relative Time”.

+7. In “Show items when the value” options, select “Is in the last”, “1” & “minute” **Select** Apply Filter.

 	![Validate Creds.](media/power-bi-report-016.png)